What to do when a Veteran passes away

 Why should I notify the VA about the death of a Veteran?

 - By Updating the Veteran’s information, you will reduce the likelihood of VA continuing to send correspondence about VA benefits, services, and bills.

-- Notifying VA limits the change for others to falsely use the Veteran’s identity
+- Notifying VA limits the chance for others to falsely use the Veteran’s identity

 - You are helping the VA maintain up-to-date records, which will enhance the agency’s efforts to better distribute services to the Veteran community.